angelrodes/RadonSim/README.md

 Best fitting model is depicted in blue.
 24h average corresponding to this model is depicted in magenta.

-Best-fitting parameters and one-sigma ranges are diplayed in the text output, toguther with some useful (and very simplified) information:
+Best-fitting parameters and one-sigma ranges are diplayed in the text output, together with some useful (and very simplified) information:

 * How much time we need to ventilate to flush the Radon in the room.
 * After ventilating and closing the window, how much time we can stay in the room with Radon concentrations [below 300 Bq/m3](https://www.who.int/data/gho/indicator-metadata-registry/imr-details/5618).